How does a Hearing Aid work?

 Behind the Ear (BTE)

-Hearing Aids are used for people with mild to profound hearing loss.
+hearing aids are used for people with mild to profound hearing loss.
 They consist of two sections.
 The outer section is made up of a plastic case that holds the electronics of the hearing aid.
 This is visible behind the ear.
-This case is connected to an ear mold that is inserted into the ear, through which the sound travels.
+This case is connected to an earmould that is inserted into the ear, through which the sound travels.
 They are generally easier to operate and maintain as they are larger than other styles.

 fit into the ear canal and are available in two styles.
 The in-the-canal (ITC) hearing aid is made to fit the size and shape of a person’s ear canal.
 A completely-in-canal (CIC) hearing aid is nearly hidden in the ear canal.
 Both types are used for mild to moderately severe hearing loss.
 They usually are not recommended for young children or for people with severe to profound hearing loss.